ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### Gain access

 + User account creation for accessing HPCC's infrastructure is described [here](https://hpcc.ucr.edu/about/overview/access/).
++ The latest recharging rates can be found [here](https://hpcc.ucr.edu/about/facility/rates).
 + How to log in to the systems is outlined [here](https://hpcc.ucr.edu/manuals/access/login/).

 #### HPC usage